 - Walnuts or Pecans for garnish (optional)

-- For the cake: Preheat the oven to 350°F. Grease two 8-inch baking pan and line with parchment paper or a silicon mat; set aside.
+- Preheat the oven to 350°F. Grease two 8-inch baking pans and line with parchment paper or a silicone mat; set aside.

 - In a large mixing bowl beat butter with an electric mixer on medium speed for about 30 seconds.

 - Next add the sugar, baking powder, baking soda, and salt.
 Beat until all ingredients are combined, scraping sides of bowl as needed.